 KUKA Group is a global enterprise with international operations.
-Any entrepreneurial activity provides new business opportunities, but also involves many risks, especially technical ones.
+Any entrepreneurial activity provides new business opportunities, but also involves many potential risks.
 The Executive Board of KUKA Aktiengesellschaft aims to systematically and sustainably improve the value of the company for all stakeholders and shareholders by seizing potential opportunities and minimizing said risks.